raheems/site_raheems/content/post/2018-07-26-integrating-r-with-powerbi.md

 head(df)
 ```

 This code creates an R `data.frame` and saves in an object `df`.
-This will be the name of the data when you import in Power BI.
-You can give it any name you want.
+This will be the name of the data when you import into Power BI.
+You can give the data object any valid R-name you want.

-The above code also shows `head(df)`, but Power BI only imports data in a `data.frame` format.
-So you don't have to worry about other codes that you write in the script.
+The above code also shows `head(df)`, but Power BI only imports `data.frame`.
+In this case, it will only import the `df` object and ignore the rest.
+So you don't have to worry about other codes in the script.
 Just make sure all codes run without error and without any dependencies.

 ## Run your R script and import data